 Over five decades ago, a group of motivated and eager individuals came together around a common goal.
 They sought to enrich people’s lives through high-quality, non-commercial, educational programming.
 Institutions like Trinity College and the State of Connecticut supported this goal of reaching out to the community through public broadcasting.

+The art of storytelling is at the core of all of the Connecticut Public’s education initiatives.
 Those initiatives have exploded in the last several years, as it has pursued a bold new direction within the turbulent news industry: transforming a significant portion of its corporate headquarters into a journalism educational facility that would make newsrooms around the country jealous.
-Over the last decade, CPBN’s Learning Lab has delivered over 10,000 hours of instruction to middle, high school, college and adult students.
+Over the last decade, Connecticut Public’s Learning division has delivered over 10,000 hours of instruction to middle, high school, college, and adult students and veterans.

-At CPBI we are steadfast in our goal of giving Connecticut a voice through the creation of multi-media programs and initiatives as well as outreach services.
+At Connecticut Public, we are steadfast in our goal of giving Connecticut a voice through the creation of multi-media programs and initiatives as well as outreach services.
 We are committed to providing all sides of an issue without judgment and to create a safe space for exploring hard topics, as well as a platform to explore our shared curiosities.
 As we embark on a new decade of showcase Connecticut – and all it has to offer its residents and visitors — we remain dedicated to empowering our audience to make our world a more extraordinary place to live.